 A cross-listed course can provide students with the option to be exposed to enriched content within the context of a larger course.
-For example, a course that usually enrolls 50 could have section 001 enroll 45 students and section H01 enroll 5 Honors students.
-Students in cross listed honors sections will meet, at the same time as the regular course, but the Honors section has a different syllabus with additional enrichment components.
+Students in cross listed Honors sections will meet, at the same time as the regular course, but the Honors section has a different syllabus with additional enrichment components.
 Ideally, such sections would also provide an opportunity for Honors students to collaborate or interact in some meaningful way.

 - For e.g.

-- o ARHS 120 (001) Survey of Art History 1
+- ARHS 120 (001) Survey of Art History 1

-- o ARHS 120 (H01) Survey of Art History ◀
+- o ARHS 120 (H01) Survey of Art History 1 ←